storj-archived/integration/README.md

 ## Development

+To update a module in the container, change the `package.json` either in the container or before building the image.

 To development on a module, clone the repository, and then `npm link` it in:
 ```
 git clone <git_url_for_module>